msssk/dgrid/CONTRIBUTING.md

 ## Coding Style and Linting

-Dojo has a very specific [coding style][styleguide].
+dgrid follows the Dojo Toolkit's [coding style][styleguide].
 All pull requests should adhere to this.

 ## Inline Documentation